risk-first/website/thinking/De-Risking.md

 **Exploiting** as a strategy usually means taking advantage of the upside of a risk.
 For example, ensuring enough stock is available to mitigate the risk of a rush on sales over the Christmas period, or ensuring your website has enough bandwidth to capture all the traffic headed towards it after it's featured on television.

-Going back to the example of home insurance, the Insurance company is **exploiting** the risk of my house burning down by selling me insurance.
+Going back to the example of home insurance, the insurance company is **exploiting** the risk of my house burning down by selling me insurance.
 This is a common pattern:  wherever there is risk, there is likely to be a way to profit from it.

 Later, in the section on [Process Risk](../risks/Process-Risk.md) we'll be looking at how **exploiting risk** can happen organically within a company.